Lean team? XBert AI answers calls 24/7 and captures new leads.

 After-hours routing

-Organizations can set their own after-hours routing rules and build call flows based on their policy and business needs.
+Organizations can set their own after-hours routing and build call flows based on their policy and business needs.
 This ensures that even when your call center is closed for the night, business calls will still be directed to the right party, whether through voicemail or another agent.

 Call analytics and reporting

 Call analytics are essential for any business.
 They can track metrics such as call volume, call duration, and even IVR menu usage, empowering you with insights into your business operations.
+Teams can also review call recording data for better call management and to understand performance trends and improve overall communication strategies.

-These metrics help you identify areas for improvement, find training opportunities for agents, and discover any trends or potential issues to watch out for.
+These metrics help you identif y areas for improvement, find training opportunities for agents, and discover any trends or potential issues to watch out for.
 Without analytics, call center managers are flying blind, so the value of the insights a good call analytics feature can provide should never be overlooked.

 Leveraging-big-data-analytics-for-real-time-insights